The Epoch Times: Pro-Trump conspiracy theories and disinformation

 In September 2019, during the Trump–Ukraine scandal, Hunter Biden's Wikipedia article included dubious claims about his business dealings in Ukraine and his father Joe Biden's motivations for going after a Ukrainian prosecutor; the claims were sourced to The Epoch Times and The New American.
 The Epoch Times promoted the conspiracy theory that Joe Biden had abused his power in 2016 to protect Hunter's business interests in Ukraine.

 During the February 2020 Iowa Democratic caucuses, The Epoch Times shared viral disinformation from the conservative group Judicial Watch that falsely alleged inflated voter rolls.
 The disinformation, which went viral on Facebook, was debunked by fact checkers and the Iowa secretary of state.
 A Harvard media expert said that The Epoch Times employed a "classic disinformation tactic" known as "trading up the chain", in which false stories are repackaged and shared.

-After Trump lost the 2020 presidential election, The Epoch Times consistently sought to question the election results.
+After Trump lost the 2020 United States presidential election, The Epoch Times consistently sought to question the election results.
 The organization produced a 93-minute video that falsely suggested widespread fraud in the counting; one interviewee, attorney Lin Wood, falsely alleged that China had bought an American election vendor.
-Versions of the video on YouTube, the Epoch Times website and NTD were viewed hundreds of thousands of times.
+Versions of the video on YouTube, the Epoch Times website, and NTD were viewed hundreds of thousands of times.